 Learning Urdu Enables you to appreciate the depth and beauty of the works of the great Urdu writers in their original form.
 It is known that the impact the Urdu language has cannot be translated into English or any other language.

-South Asian countries like Pakistan and India have people who speak Urdu.
-It’s a widely spoken language.
+South Asian countries like Pakistan and India have people who speak Urdu, one of the region’s most widely spoken languages.

-Knowledge of Urdu may be an advantage in a variety of professions, particularly where Urdu is widely spoken.
-It may open up professional changes in media, diplomacy, and even foreign policy.
+Knowledge of Urdu may be an advantage in various professions, mainly where Urdu is widely spoken.
+It may open up professional media, diplomacy, and foreign policy changes.

 You help to preserve Urdu and its lovely language by studying it.
-In an era of globalization, language preservation is essential because it preserves linguistic and cultural variety.
+Language preservation is essential in an era of globalization because it holds linguistic and cultural variety.

 Communities that speak Urdu are spread all over the world.
 You can establish new relationships and cultural linkages by learning Urdu and getting to know the people who live in these places.